This is a testimonial that was posted by our patient Roger Grabman on Cleft Palate Foundation

 All the doctors said that one surgery would not affect the other.
 On the first day back to work after missing four days for shoulder surgery, I told my boss I would be out again the two days the following week.
 Fortunately, this did not cause any problems.

 There were a number of preparations required.
 Control of bleeding is a significant concern.
-Some pain medications before hand can cause a problem.
-I kept a detailed drug dose log while recovering from the shoulder surgery.
+Some pain medications beforehand can cause a problem.
+I kept a detailed drug dose log while recovering from shoulder surgery.
 I shared this with the hair clinic.
 I was going to have two donor sites; scalp hair from the back of the head and hair from under the jaw.
 When they transplant beard or body hair, they want to use hair that is in a growing phase.
 If the donor area is shaved three days before the transplant they can tell which follicles to use.
 This led to another difficulty.
-Because I was unable to do a good job shaving left handed, I had to find a barber to shave me.
-Since there would be only local numbing I would not need to make arrangements to be driven home afterwards.
-The morning of the transplant I showered and used shampoo as usual, but no conditioner.
+Because I was unable to do a good job shaving left-handed, I had to find a barber to shave me.
+Since there would be only local numbing I would not need to make arrangements to be driven home afterward.
+On the morning of the transplant I showered and used shampoo as usual, but no conditioner.

 I showed up for my 10:30 appointment, signed more forms and the plans went forward.
 The donor sites were cleaned and numbed.
 Follicles were extracted and processed.
 After lunch, my lip was prepped and numbed and the hairs were inserted.
 The initial injections were a bit painful, however, the pain control was quite good.
 By four o’clock I was on my way home with written instructions.